ccallahan45/CallahanMankin_ENSOEconomics/README.md

 ### Data

+The full data for the economic damage estimates (underlying Figs. 2 and 4) are large, on the order of gigabytes, so they are not hosted in this repo.
+However, summarized versions of these datasets are available in the **Data/SummaryData/** folder. `Global_Losses_{1983/1998}.xlsx` have data on global losses from the two historical El Niño events we analyze (1982-83 and 1997-98), corresponding to Figure 2B. `Global_Warming_Damages.xlsx` has data on the global losses expected from changes in El Niño amplitude and teleconnections under various emissions scenarios, corresponding to Figure 4A.
+Damages_ByCountry.xlsx` has country-by-country values for both the historical and future damages, corresponding to Figure S11.

-Datasets not available in this repository are publicly available as follows:
+Raw climate datasets not available in this repository are publicly available as follows:

 - The **HadISST** sea surface temperature data are available from the Hadley Centre [here](https://www.metoffice.gov.uk/hadobs/hadisst/).